mjgroth/deephys/docs/source/usage.rst

 - ``groundtruth``: Integer indicating the ground-truth label number for each image.
 Dimensions: ``[#images]``.
 - ``neural_activity``: For each image, extract the neural activity that you want to visualize.
 This can be obtained for as many layers as you want.
 If you want to visualize a convolutional layer or a transformer, please see this for options (TBD).
 Dimensions for each layer: ``[#images, #neurons]``.

-All these can be Python lists or a numpy arrays.
+All these can be Python lists or numpy arrays.

 🤯 IMPORTANT: Make sure that the order of the images is aligned with the order of the neural activity.